 Pastor of online church faces fraud charges for selling $3.2 million in "worthless" cryptocurrency

-A Colorado pastor of an online church is challenging allegations that he and his wife illegally defrauded parishioners out of millions dollars through the sale of cryptocurrency deemed "essentially worthless" by the Colorado Securities Commission.
+A Colorado pastor of an online church is challenging allegations that he and his wife defrauded parishioners out of millions dollars through the sale of cryptocurrency deemed "essentially worthless" by state securities regulators.

-Colorado Securities Commissioner Tung Chan filed civil fraud charges against Eligo and Kaitlyn Regalado last week in Denver District Court, according to a statement from the Colorado Department of Regulatory Agencies.
-The complaint accuses the Denver couple of targeting members of the state's Christian community, enriching themselves through the peddling of a cryptocurrency token that the Regalados created, called the INDXcoin.
+Colorado Securities Commissioner (CSC) Tung Chan filed civil fraud charges against Eligo and Kaitlyn Regalado last week in Denver District Court, according to a statement from the Colorado Department of Regulatory Agencies.
+The complaint accuses the Regalados of targeting members of the state's Christian community, enriching themselves by promoting a cryptocurrency token that the Denver couple launched called the INDXcoin.

-The couple allegedly sold the "illiquid and practically worthless" tokens from June 2022 to April 2023 as part of their failed cryptocurrency exchange called Kingdom Wealth Exchange (KWE), Commissioner Chan said in the statement.
-The sales allegedly supported the couples' "lavish lifestyle," with the pair pocketing $1.3 million in funds for home improvement projects, he said.
+The couple allegedly sold the "illiquid and practically worthless" tokens from June 2022 to April 2023 through a cryptocurrency exchange they created called Kingdom Wealth Exchange, Commissioner Chan said in the statement.
+The sales supported the couple's "lavish lifestyle," he alleged.

-"Mr. Regalado took advantage of the trust and faith of his own Christian community and that he peddled outlandish promises of wealth to them when he sold them essentially worthless cryptocurrencies," Commissioner Chan said .
+Kingdom Wealth Exchange, the only crypto exchange selling the INDX token was inexplicably shut down on November 1, according to the Denver Post.

-In a nine-minute long video, Regalado said on Friday that the allegations that he took $1.3 million from investors "are true."
+"Mr. Regalado took advantage of the trust and faith of his own Christian community and that he peddled outlandish promises of wealth to them when he sold them essentially worthless cryptocurrencies," Chan said.

-"We took God at His Word and sold a cryptocurrency with no clear exit," Regalado said in the video, adding that God had told him to abandon his former business to take over INDXcoin.
+In a nine-minute long video, Regalado acknowledged on Friday that the allegations that he made $1.3 million from investors "are true."

-"I'm like, well, where's this liquidity going to come from,' and the Lord says, 'Trust Me,'" Regalado says in the video.
+"We took God at His word and sold a cryptocurrency with no clear exit," Regalado said in the video, adding that he had also been divinely instructed to abandon his former business to take over INDXcoin.

-God also told told the couple to use several hundred of thousands of dollars of the investor funds they raised to remodel their home, Regalado claims in the video.
+"I'm like, well, where's this liquidity going to come from,' and the Lord says, 'Trust Me,'" Regalado said in the video.

-"We were just always under the impression that God was going to provide that the source was never-ending," Regalado says.
+"We were just always under the impression that God was going to provide that the source was never-ending," he added.

 Regalado did not immediately return CBS MoneyWatch's request for comment.

-According to the CSC, the Regalados had no prior experience operating a cryptocurrency exchange or creating a virtual token before taking on INDX two years ago.
+According to the CSC, the Regalados had no prior experience operating a cryptocurrency exchange or creating a virtual token before minting INDX two years ago.
 Almost anyone can create a cryptocurrency token, the agency noted in its statement.

 There are more than 2 million cryptocurrencies in existence, in addition to 701 cryptocurrency exchanges where investors can trade them, according to crypto markets website CoinMarketCap.